The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 - Elbow extensions (bend and straighten your elbows)

-- Wrist rotations (hold your wrist with your other hand to stabilize it and then move the hand in circles)
+- Wrist rotations (hold your forearm with your other hand to stabilize it and then move the hand in circles)

 - Finger clenching (make a fist so that all your fingers curl in and then straighten them back out)

-- Finger parting (join your fingers together so that they touching on the sides and then separate them as far as you can)
+- Finger parting (join your fingers together so that they touching on the sides and then spread them out as far as you can)

-- Lateral leg raises (lie on your side, raise the leg on the opposite side up as far as you can, then lower it)
+- Lateral leg raises (lie on your side, raise your top leg up as far as you can, then lower it)